Bamberg–Hof railway

 The Bamberg–Hof railway is a 127 km-long main line that runs through Bavaria in southern Germany.
 The line runs from Bamberg via Lichtenfels, Kulmbach, Neuenmarkt-Wirsberg and Münchberg to Hof.
 The section from Hof to Neuenmarkt now forms part of the Saxon-Franconian trunk line.

 History

 The line is part of the Ludwig South-North Railway from Lindau to Hof.
 It was built in 3 stages between 1846 and 1848 by the Royal Bavarian State Railways.

-Its expansion into a double-tracked railway followed in 1891 and the line was electrified from Bamberg to Lichtenfels and beyond that via the Franconian Forest Railway to Saalfeld on 10 May 1939.
-In the 1960s the second track was lifted between Marktschorgast and Stammbach due to the lack of traffic.
+The line was originally built as a single track; only the steep section known as the Schiefe Ebene (inclined plane) from Neuenmarkt to Marktschorgast was double-tracked from the beginning.
+A second track was opened in 1891 and the line was electrified from Bamberg to Lichtenfels and beyond that via the Franconian Forest Railway to Saalfeld on 10 May 1939.

+On the afternoon of 12 May 1907, the Berlin–Munich express train (D 40) derailed near Ebensfeld station at about 80 km/h due to track buckling caused by extreme heat.
+All carriages derailed, but no one was seriously injured.

+By the late 1960s, the line between Marktschorgast and Stammbach was dilapidated.
+During 1969, the section was reduced to single-track operation.
+The second track was dismantled starting in July 1970.
+However, the dismantling of the second track on much of the line was omitted due to the high costs of the dismantling and reconstruction work, coupled with the limited options available for timetable changes.

+To enable through trains from Hof via Münchberg to Bayreuth, the Schlömener Curve was put into operation on 18 June 2000.
+It allows trains to travel directly from Marktschorgast towards Trebgast without stopping at Neuenmarkt station.